RBGKew/bioinfo-utils/docs/sftp.md

 # Kew SFTP service

-There are two servaces provided by the kew SFTP:
+There are two services provided by the kew SFTP:

 - Public access to Kew data sets and resources

-- Private sharing of data between Kew and our colaborators
+- Private sharing of data between Kew and our collaborators

 ## Public Kew SFTP